Since its launch in May 2003, LinkedIn has welcomed 810M+ members in over 200 countries globally.

 - Working professionals with five or more skills listed receive up to 17X more profile views and are messaged up to 33X more by recruiters and other LinkedIn members.

-- A full 71% of recruiters dismissed a candidate due to their LinkedIn profile picture at least once.
+- A full 71% of recruiters have dismissed a candidate due to their LinkedIn profile picture at least once.

 - Employees are 60% more likely to engage with coworkers’ posts and 14X more likely to share their company’s content.